ItzMelton/AntiCrash/README.md

     }
 }
 ```
-  - so for example I said `ILoveMaxTheGreat`, it will automatically kick me.
-Yes, you can get kicked if the length is higher than 16
+So for example I said `ILoveMaxTheGreat`, and that is 16 degits, it will automatically kick me.
+Yes, you can get kicked if the length is higher than 16 or the length you set for `MaxMessageLength`
+- AllowCTTag